c4cs/c4cs.github.io/_commands/editors/ed.md

 <!--more-->
 This will open an empty file in ed.
-Since ed is generally silent with feedback strart by typing 'H' and pressing enter.
+Since ed is generally silent with feedback start by typing 'H' and pressing enter.
 This way `ed` will print error messages when you do something wrong.

 Note: Most commands in the following list can be run with a line number before the command to perform that action on that line.

 ### Here are things you can do in the editor
 - `q` - exit if the buffer is empty
 - `Q` - exit unconditionally
-- `a` - start writing into the buffer, when you are done put a period `.`by itself
+- `a` - start writing into the buffer, when you are done put a period `.` by itself
 - `p` - print line
 - `n` - print line and line number
 - `c` - replace line